Skip to Content

 Free Play: The Essential Ingredient

+We live in a world of schedules and structure.
+But what if we took the time to let go of our rigorous plan for the day, and just play?
 Turns out that there are some pretty big risks involved when we start over-scheduling.
 Stress, diminished creativity, depression, and burnout are just the tip of the iceberg when we have too much going on.

 So what can you do to offset the drawbacks of a busy schedule?
 Free play might be the answer.
 Here’s what it is, and how to incorporate it into your life.

-Remember when you were a kid, and you went outside just to “play”?
+Remember when you were a kid, and you went outside just to play?
 Sometimes you even went out not knowing what you were going to do that day; you just rolled with what the outdoors provided and went from there.

 That experience is a prime example of free play as a child, and it’s incredibly important for their development.
 In fact, the importance of play is becoming recognized so much that the United Nations Commission for Human Rights has declared it to be the right of every child.
 [1]